johannesholmberg/archive.holmberg.io/source/notebook/_posts/2015-10-01-a-month-of-german.md

 Next I want to be able to have real conversations in German.
 I’ve come up with a plan of action to make it happen.

 - **I’ve signed up for a German course.** If I want to start speaking German there is no other way than to actually speak it.
 Sounds obvious, right?
-As William Zinsser put it—[it’s a truism][l4].
+As William Zinsser put it—[it’s a truism].
 But I’ve had a hard time starting.
 I feel so awkward.
 I need a sort of a trigger.
 And I think the trigger would come easier among other newbies, that’s my reasoning for the course.

 - **In October I will listen to German podcasts when I’m out walking.** I usually only listen to English speaking podcasts but I thought this would be a necessary change for the month.